nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

       az account list-locations -o table

 #.
-To create an IoT Hub, use the following command, select the resource group you created, and create a unique name for your IoT Hub.
+To create an IoT Hub, use the following command, select the resource group you created, and create a unique name for your IoT Hub:

    .. code-block:: console